-- Too often, business owners fail to realise of toxic work environments with high levels of distrust and a dysfunctional culture.
+- Too often, business owners fail to realise toxic work environments with high levels of distrust and dysfunctional business culture.

-- Watch out for leaders who lack respect, like to shift the blame or don’t have set priorities.
+- Red flags to watch out for include leaders who lack respect, like to shift the blame or don’t have set priorities.

 "The hallmark of a dysfunctional organization is a gap between reality and rhetoric," says Ben Dattner, a New York organizational psychologist.
 When resources are not used effectively or fairly, when plans are heavy on talk but weak on action or when barriers to communication cripple performance, you're dealing with a dysfunctional company.